jamesjharper/integra8/examples/README.md

 #[time_limit = "10s 10ms"]
 async fn also_a_fairly_bad_idea() {
     // Some more niche hardware tests can require this kind of assertion.
-    // For this, you might have to use `std::thread::sleep` or your own
+    // For this, you might have to use `std::thread::sleep` or build your own
     // assertion internal to the test.
     tokio::time::sleep(std::time::Duration::from_millis(1010)).await;
 }